Sabbi0612/phpunit/README.md

 Now run the test again and see it PASSED.
 This is how easy and quick it is to use a stub to replace some basic methods inside of your classes that you're testing.

 ![Stub-Test-Passed][Stub-Test-Passed]

+## Build a Test Mock
+In this we'll be converting our stub into a mock.
+We'll make changes to our existing testPostTaxTotal function in the ReceiptTest.php file only.

+Note: The main difference between a plain stub and a mock is that mock has expectations about what stub methods are called and the inputs to that stub.

+See how the code changes from a Plain Stub to a Mock.

+![Mock-Code][Mock-Code]

+### Understanding the Code.
+* We'll first modify our test for the post tax total method to use a predefined value for the items, tax, and coupon.